langflow-ai/langflow/docs/docs/Configuration/configuration-objects.md

 The `Data` object is also convenient for visualization of outputs, since the output preview has visual elements to inspect data as a table and its cells as pop ups for basic types.
 The idea is to create a unified way to work and visualize complex information in Langflow.

-To receive `Data` objects in a component input, you can use the `DataInput` input type.
+To receive `Data` objects in a component input, use the `DataInput` input type.

 ## Message object